Green Thumb Tips-May

 Water Gardening

 Divide water lilies and other hardy pond plants this month.
-Place Aquatic Plant Tabs into the soil of your pots of water plants.
+Place Aquatic Plant Tabs into the soil of your pots of water plants to fertilize them.

 May is a good time to introduce new fish to your pond.
 Float the bag that's holding the new fish on your pond to equalize the temperature of the water inside to the temperature of the pond.
 Then release the fish into the pond.